ynkt/enum/README.md

 It has the following advantages:

-* Enumerators can be declared from various data sources, such as class constants, DB, or configuration files
+* Enumerators can be declared from various data sources, such as class constant, DB, or configuration file
-* Private qualifier can be used for constant declaration
+* Private qualifier can be used for declaration of class constant
 * Multiple values can be declared for each enumerator

 # Requirements